temitopeAdeyemo/Event-Ticket-Booking-System/README.md

 * Docker
 * Docker Compose
 * Redis
-* relics for log (Not mandatory, Remove import from app.ts/js and remove newrelic.js if you do not have relic cred. on db)
+* relics for log (Not mandatory, Remove import from app.ts/js and remove newrelic.js if you do not have relic cred.)

 ### Installation